 5 Measuring network time

-Philip Pond is Lecturer Digital Media Research Methods at the University of Melbourne.
-He has written extensively about the relationship between digital technology, speed and informational crisis and his previous book explores the systemic causes of post truth politics.
+Philip Pond is Lecturer in Digital Media Research Methods at the University of Melbourne.
+He has written extensively about the relationship between digital technology, speed and informational crisis and his previous book explores the systemic causes of post-truth politics.
 He heads several research projects, including a multi-disciplinary effort to document political extremism online and an analysis of the influence of software in accelerating polarisation.